koskath/arete2/course_content/SC/md_files/Lecture11/lecture_11_slide_9_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Grading & feedback
+# Grading & feedback
-1. Know your grading scale well:
- Based on (new) 7-point grading scales which are in effect from Sept 1, 2007
- Evaluations - internal examiners
-2. Grading:
-• Equal weights for all main questions
-• 7-point scale for multiple-choice
-(-3, 0 with double weight)
-3. Feedback:
-an answer key (no solution template) shall be posted!
+Grading and feedback follow a clear structure.
+First, you should know the grading scale well: it is based on the (new) 7‑point grading scale, which has been in effect since 1 September 2007, and evaluations are carried out by internal examiners.
+Second, grading assigns equal weights to all main questions, and multiple‑choice questions are graded using the 7‑point scale, with the marks –3 and 0 having double weight.
+Third, feedback will be provided in the form of an answer key (but not a full solution template), which will be posted after the exam.
 12.03.2025 Slide 9